|Previous College:||Lees-McRae College, '11|

-Michael Fahey was named the Concordia University Wisconsin Men's Lacrosse full-time interim head coach by Director of Athletics Dr. Rob Barnhill on September 6, 2013.
+Michael Fahey was prmoted to Concordia University Wisconsin's Men's Lacrosse head coach by Director of Athletics Dr. Rob Barnhill on May 5, 2014 after a season as the program's interim head coach in which they won a program-record 14 games.

 During Fahey's two years as a graduate assistant the Falcons went 18-14, posting 9-7 records in both seasons.
 In his first year (2012), CUW advanced to the MLC Tournament after posting a 5-4 record in conference play.
 He will take over for Jeff Roberts, who stepped down in August after three seasons of leading the Falcons to take an assistant position with Marquette University.